Menthalion/FateProvidence/README.md

   Defend against an action by evading its effects.

 ### Ambiguous actions
 Every skill in the list has a mirror: one governed by power, one by mastery.
-If it is ambiguous which applies to a stated action *(like short sword use)*, you can use the highest of the two.
+If it is ambiguous which applies to a stated action *(like a short sword attack)*, you can use the highest of the two.

 ### Challenges
 Since skills are tied to specific types of actions, they might turn one roll skill checks in core Fates into consecutive ones / challenges in F&P. Use these as opportunities for narrative instead of extra busywork.
 If some become routine and lack tension, suggest the player make it a bonus stunt on the higher skill, or offer the table to make it a free swap stunt.